-- · Whether or not Auto-Negotiation is complete - · Whether or not the Link Partner is advertising that a remote fault has occurred - Whether or not valid link has been established - Support for Management Frame Preamble suppression
+- · Completion of Auto-Negotiation - · Occurrence of a remote fault as advertised by the Link Partner - · Establishment of a valid link - Support for Management Frame Preamble suppression

-The Auto-Negotiation Advertisement Register (ANAR) indicates the Auto-Negotiation abilities to be advertised by the DP83848VYB.
+The Auto-Negotiation Advertisement Register (ANAR) indicates the Auto-Negotiation abilities to be advertised by the DP83848x.
 All available abilities are transmitted by default, but any ability can be suppressed by writing to the ANAR.
 Updating the ANAR to suppress an ability is one way for a management agent to change (restrict) the technology that is used.

-The Auto-Negotiation Link Partner Ability Register (ANLPAR) at address 0x05h is used to receive the base link code word as well as all next page code words during the negotiation.
+The Auto-Negotiation Link Partner Ability Register (ANLPAR) at address 05h is used to receive the base link code word as well as all next page code words during the negotiation.
 Furthermore, the ANLPAR will be updated to either 0081h or 0021h for parallel detection to either 100 Mb/s or 10 Mb/s respectively.